MuhammadAtiq757/A6-Ride-Booking-Frontend/README.md

-# 🚖 LoopRide
+# 🚖 GoWay

 A **modern, scalable**, and fully responsive ride-sharing platform built with **React, Redux Toolkit, RTK Query, and TypeScript**.
 This frontend application delivers seamless experiences for **Riders**, **Drivers**, and **Admins** with intuitive UI/UX design and robust backend integration.

 ## 🎯 Project Overview

-LoopRide is a comprehensive transportation solution that connects riders with drivers through an intelligent matching system.
+GoWay is a comprehensive transportation solution that connects riders with drivers through an intelligent matching system.
 The platform offers:

 - **Intuitive booking interface** with real-time driver matching
 - **Multi-role dashboard system** tailored for different user needs